Piedmont Wine, Vermouth, and Spumante

 La Morra Vineyards in Langhe Piedmont

 The vineyards around Alba produce the most famous Piedmont wine.
-The great Barolos and Barbaresco wines made from Nebbiola grapes.
-These are some of the best Italian wines and are available online through our sister site - click here for more details.
+The great Barolos and Barbaresco wines are made from Nebbiolo grapes.
+These are some of the best Italian wines and are available online through our sister site— click here for more details.

 Red Wines